MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/webpage-html-web-resources.md

     -   script.js

- When you import these files as web resources, you can name where your solution publisher customization prefix is “new” in the following manner:
+ When you import these files as web resources, you can name where your solution publisher customization prefix is "new" in the following manner:

 -   `new_/page.htm`